BoranSekeroglu/OSTEO_MODELS/README.md

 UNIMODAL_CT.ipynb and UNIMODAL_MRI.ipynb are the saved models in Jupyter Notebook.
-UNIMODAL_CT.html and UNIMODAL_MRI.html are the saved models in Jupyter Notebook as html.
+UNIMODAL_CT.html and UNIMODAL_MRI.html are the saved models in Jupyter Notebook as html. trainable_unimodal.ipynb is the trainable unimodal model (training includes only two sample images in the file)

 UNIMODALMR FOLDER: